CHIPPEWAS OF NAWASH UNCEDED FIRST NATION BOARD OF EDUCATION

 Revised per Motion #231-16 32/15, March 23, 2016

-Leadership and Administration/ Administration and Finance, Personnel, Policy Review and Development, Nshiime Day Care and the Adult Learning Centre portfolio’s will remain with the entire Board.
+Leadership and Administration/ Administration and Finance, Personnel, Policy Review and Development and Nshiime Day Care portfolio’s will remain with the entire Board.

 Note: The Nshiime Day Care program has been assigned by Band Council to present their program reports to the Board of Education Trustees.